jooby-dev/jooby-docs/docs/obis-observer/commands/RemoveObis.md

-# AddMeterProfile
+# RemoveObis

-Request/response to add the meter profile.
+Request/response to remove the specific OBIS from service.

 ## Request